ricksbrown/fritzbox-profile-switcher/README.md

 ```

 ## Note
- - The official Python API does allow you to do this.
+ - The official Python API does not allow you to do this.
  - Nor does the unofficial API.
  - Other options I found were non-trivial to update to new FritzBox firmware.